mfractor/mfractor.github.io/docs/installation-and-setup.md

 To use MFractor, you need activate it using your email address; this will enable the free version of MFractor only.
 To

-First things first, **close the Addin Manager**.
-There is a known bug that blocks the email entry field from receiving keyboard when the Addin Manager is open.
+First things first, **close the Extension Manager**.
+There is a known bug that blocks the email entry field from receiving keyboard when the Extension Manager is open.
 It's a pain and we are working on fixing this.

 To activate MFractor, enter you email and then click **Activate**.